CRSourcing/Arduino_uSDX_Pico_FFT_Proj/README.md

 ### (based on Arjan te Marvelde / uSDR-pico)

 This fork creates a modified UI with different pushbutton functionality.
 16 predefined bands can now be selected with the encoder.
-A colored waterfall is now also available and the waterfall drawing function has been optimized for speed.
+A colored waterfall is now also available and the waterfall drawing function has been optimized for speed and reduction of artefacts.
 Audio record and save to flash heve been removed sice both did not work for me.
 Experimental touch screen support has been included.
 To use the touch screen, uncomment //#define USE_TOUCH_SCREEN in hmi.h.
 Connect TOUCH CS pin with GPIO 14, TOUCH CLK pin with GPIO 10 and TOUCH MISO pin with GPIO 12.
 Use the included file Setup60_RP2040_ILI9341.h to replace the original file in the TFT_eSPI library.
-An I/Q vector scope has been added.
+An I/Q vector scope has been added.Please note that this code is experimental and will need tweaks and optimization.

 New UI: